 Barinder is also quite a savvy business woman and strives to inspire women to take the spotlight (in business) as their given right.

 Ms. Rasode’s resumé is as lengthy as her involvement in social issues.
 Just to name a few – Elected City Councillor, Candidate for Mayor, Co-founder of the wildly popular She Talks and host of She Talks Radio – a platform for women to tell their raw stories in the safety of her company.

 Let’s add (past) member of Fraser Health Board of Directors, (past) Director of Social Responsibility/Resource Works.
 Current President and CEO, NICHE Canada.

 As a mother, business woman, and advocate Barinder Rasode has managed to find that fine balance that allows her to be the most well-rounded individual I know.

 Recently I managed to get her to sit down with me for a brief and informal chat on the topic of Cannabis Legalization.

 An informal Q and A With Barinder Rasode, President and CEO of NICHE Canada.

 What is Niche Canada?

 National Institute of Cannabis and Health Education, Canada.
-Niche is the discussion on cannabis legalization from the perspective of helping Canadians catch up to those who have invested so much, both in terms of knowledge, and monetary investment in the cannabis space, so we’re the bridge that brings government at all three levels, stakeholders and cannabis industry together.
+Niche is the discussion on cannabis legalization from the perspective of helping Canadians catch up to those who have invested so much.
+And by investment I mean, both in terms of knowledge, and monetary investment in the cannabis space.
+So we’re the bridge that brings government at all three levels, stakeholders and cannabis industry together.

 Is NICHE planning on becoming the major source of current news in the cannabis industry?